Premiership of Narendra Modi: Foreign policy

 Foreign policy played a relatively small role in Modi's election campaign, and did not feature prominently in the BJP's election manifesto.
 Modi invited all the other leaders of SAARC countries to the ceremony where he was sworn in as prime minister.
 He was the first Indian prime minister to do so.
 Observers have stated that due to Modi portraying himself as a strong and nationalist leader during his election campaign, he would be politically unable to follow a policy of restraint that India had previously followed after terrorist attacks, and is more likely to have a military response.

 Modi's foreign policy focused on improving economic ties, improving security, and increased regional relations, which is very similar to the policy of the preceding INC government.
 Modi continued his predecessor Manmohan Singh's policy of "multialignment."
 This involved the use of regional multilateral institutions and strategic partnerships to further the interests of the Indian government.
 The Modi administration tried to attract foreign investment in the Indian economy from several sources, especially in East Asia.
-The Modi government also upgraded several of India's military alliances, although it was unable to conclude negotiations for a trilateral defense agreement with Japan and Australia.
+The Modi government also upgraded several of India's military alliances, although it was unable to conclude negotiations for a trilateral defence agreement with Japan and Australia.
 As a part of this policy, the Modi government completed India's application to join the Shanghai Cooperation Organisation, which is led by China and Russia.
 (SCO).
 It also joined the Asian Infrastructure Investment Bank founded by China.
 Together with the US government, it created a "Joint Strategic Vision" for the Indian and Pacific oceans.
 The government also tried to improve relations with Islamic republics in the Middle East, such as Bahrain, the Islamic Republic of Iran, Saudi Arabia, and the United Arab Emirates, as well as with Israel, with the intent to also "link west."
 Modi added five bilateral strategic partnerships to the 25 that had been agreed by his predecessors Singh and Vajpayee.